Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Reinforcement Learning Algorithms/Q-Learning/README.md

 #  Q-Learning from Scratch

-This notebook demonstrates how to implement the **Q-Learning algorithm** from scratch using only NumPy and basic Python logic—no machine learning libraries or classes.
+This notebook demonstrates how to implement the **Q-Learning algorithm** from scratch using only NumPy and basic Python logic: no machine learning libraries or classes.
 It is designed to help students and interviewees understand the foundational principles of reinforcement learning by **building a working model step-by-step**.

 ---